tynbil/transparency-in-coverage/README.md

 The service codes describe where/how the service was delivered.
 There's a [frustratingly formatted PDF](https://www.cms.gov/medicare/medicare-fee-for-service-payment/physicianfeesched/downloads/website-pos-database.pdf) CMS maintains which details each service code.
 Cigna likes listing all of them all the time.
 Other payers rarely list any. 🤷‍♂️

-Returning to the price distribution, we see that someone's getting paid $526.02 for this EEG while someone else only gets $105.03 (suckers).
+Returning to the price distribution, we see that someone's getting paid $526.02 for this EEG while someone else only gets $105.03 (bummer).
 Let's see who's getting paid what.

 ```sql
 D select * from read_parquet('./agg_price_group_file_*.parquet') where price_id in (163, 356) order by price_id;